Struct Query

 Runs a specified function for each query item.

-iter_many[_mut]Iterates or runs a specified function over query items generated by a list of entities.
+iter_many[_unique][_mut]Iterates over query items that match a list of entities.

-get[_mut]Returns the query item for the specified entity.
+get[_mut]Returns the query item for a specified entity.

 There are two methods for each type of query operation: immutable and mutable (ending with _mut).
 When using immutable methods, the query items returned are of type ROQueryItem, a read-only version of the query item.
 In this circumstance, every mutable reference in the query fetch type parameter is substituted by a shared reference.